NewDark90/privacy-coins-2021/post/coins-all.md

 **Coin Rundown / Pitch**:

->
+> Zcash’s main advantage lies in its optional anonymity, which allows for a level of privacy unattainable with regular, pseudonymous cryptocurrencies like Bitcoin or Ethereum.
+ZEC transactions can be sent in two ways: transparent and shielded.
+Transparent transactions work in about the same way as in Bitcoin, whose codebase Zcash was originally based on: they are sent between public addresses and are recorded on an immutable public ledger (the blockchain).
+All essential information about these transactions is available online for anyone to see, including the sending and receiving addresses and the amount sent.
+These public transactions do not reveal user identities in an overt manner: the only identifiers an outside observer can access from the blockchain are public addresses.
+Shielded ZEC transactions leverage the technology of zero-knowledge succinct non-interactive arguments of knowledge, or zk-SNARKs, in order to enable completely anonymous transactions to be sent over a public immutable blockchain.

 **My Impression**:

 Another Opt-In privacy coin.
 This coin is the highest market cap with a zk-SNARKs implementation.
-Most transactions aren't z-address to z-address (private), so if the rest of the transactions are public in some capacity.
+Most transactions aren't z-address to z-address (private).
 Transaction stats seem passable, but not amazing.
 If privacy is your main concern, I'd look elsewhere.
 Otherwise it seems like a decent coin.
 Hard to say if it's undervalued given how small the sector is overall or overvalued given how good some of the other coins are.

 *How do I feel about this project?* Neutral 😐